 Accepted as transfer credits from an associate's degree.

-Online courses are available for students who need to reach a total of 124 credits.
+The following online courses are also available for students who need to reach a total of 124 credits.

 Total credits: 124